rarceneaux/react-hoarder/README.md

 ## Title: Hoarders

 ## Description
 This CRUD app named Hoarders is designed to allow a user to keep inventory of a lot of stuff.
-Built with React using Vanilla JavaScript, Bootstrap 4, and Firebase.
+Built with React using Vanilla JavaScript, Bootstrap 4, and Firebase (real-time database, Authenication, storage).

 ## Visit My app: https://hoarder-f806b.firebaseapp.com